python-attrs/attrs/.github/CONTRIBUTING.md

 ---

-``tox -e changelog`` will render the current changelog to the terminal if you have any doubts.
+`tox run -e changelog` will render the current changelog to the terminal if you have any doubts.

 ## Governance